 The 10, 100, 1000 Mb/s Ethernet FIFO contains an instance of tx_client_fifo to connect to the MAC TX AXI4-Stream interface, and an instance of the rx_client_fifo to connect to the MAC RX AXI4-Stream interface.
 Both transmit and receive FIFO components implement an AXI4-Stream user interface, through which the frame data can be read/written.
-Figure 5-2 illustrates a straightforward frame transfer across the user-side AXI4-Stream interface rx_client_fifo
+The AXI4-Stream user interface and the MAC TX/RX AXI4-Stream interfaces are eight bits wide.
+Figure 5-2 illustrates a straightforward frame transfer across the user-side AXI4-Stream interface.

+rx_client_fifo